cdnan/AS-ePortfolio/README.md

 <i>2.
 The Impact of Framing and Elite Cues on Public Attitudes: The Case of Central Bank Digital Currencies</i>

+Can a politician's endorsement make you trust the Bank of Canada with digital currency?
+We know political messaging shapes public opinion, especially on complex topics where most people lack expertise.
+Central bank digital currencies (CBDCs) seemed like the perfect test case: a technical policy area where citizens should be particularly susceptible to guidance from trusted elites.

+But my experimental research revealed something surprising: it doesn't work that way.
+I designed a survey experiment exposing participants to different elite statements about CBDCs, from generic arguments to specific political endorsements.
+The theory was straightforward: elite cues should boost trust in the Bank of Canada to issue a digital currency.
+Instead, I found that most messaging fell flat, and political endorsements only moved the needle among partisans who already agreed with the speaker.

+This matters because central banks worldwide are navigating increasingly politicized environments.
+If elite cues can't effectively build public support for technical monetary innovations, even in a "most likely" scenario with low public knowledge, it suggests the mechanisms of elite influence are more fragile than we thought.
+The findings challenge assumptions about how central bank legitimacy is built and sustained in an era of growing skepticism toward institutions.

 ## Publications